spatie/laravel-analytics/README.md

 `array $dimensions`: an array of dimensions to group the results by.
 You can find a list of all dimensions [here](https://developers.google.com/analytics/devguides/reporting/data/v1/api-schema#dimensions).

-`int $limit`: the maximum number of results to return.
+`int $maxResults`: the maximum number of results to return.

 `array $orderBy`: of OrderBy objects to sort the results by.

-`array $offset`: Defaults to 0, you can use this in combination with the $limit param to have pagination.
+`init $offset`: Defaults to 0, you can use this in combination with the $maxResults param to have pagination.

 `bool $keepEmptyRows`: If false or unspecified, each row with all metrics equal to 0 will not be returned.
 If true, these rows will be returned if they are not separately removed by a filter.